niqodea/niqodea/README.md

 # Hi there 👋

-I'm Nicola, an AI engineer from Italy. 🇮🇹
+I'm Nicola, an ML engineer from Italy. 🇮🇹

 As I prefer working from the terminal, [zsh](https://www.zsh.org/), [Neovim](https://neovim.io/), and [tmux](https://github.com/tmux/tmux) make a central part of my workflow.
-Working in AI has led me to specialize in [Python](https://www.python.org/).
+Working in ML has led me to specialize in [Python](https://www.python.org/).

 ## My Projects 📦